Scattering Expansion for Localization in One Dimension

-The key advance that we make is to apply the scattering expansion to $p_{1\dots\infty}(\phi_{r'})$, showing that it may written as a recursively-defined series involving only \emph{local} averages.
-Furthermore, we show that $p_{1\dots\infty,\ell} = O(|r_n|^{|\ell|})$, which implies that only finitely many terms in the sum in Eq. \eqref{eq:lloc in terms of Fourier components} are needed to obtain the scattering expansion of the inverse localization length to any fixed order.
-These results rely on the disorder distribution being ``reasonable'' and the particular model parameters chosen being ``generic;'' our precise assumptions are that localization occurs and that the inequality $\left\langle \left(-r_n r_n'/R_n \right)^\ell \right\rangle_n \ne 1$ holds for all integers $\ell\ne 0$ \footnote{This inequality fails for, e.g., the Anderson model with momentum $k=(p/q)\pi$ for some integers $p,q$; these momenta are known to be anomalous \cite{DerridaLyapounov1984,TessieriAnomalies2018}.
-Also, a disorder distribution equal to an appropriately chosen delta function (i.e., no disorder) can violate the inequality.
-However, the inequality alone is not sufficient; we have found an example in which numerics indicate that at special parameter values, localization does not occur (and hence our results do not apply), even though the inequality holds \cite{CompanionMS}.}.
+The key advance that we make is to apply the scattering expansion to $p_{\infty}(\phi_{r'})$, showing that its Fourier coefficients may be written as a recursively defined series involving only \emph{local} averages.
+Our calculation relies on the disorder distribution being ``reasonable'' and the particular model parameters chosen being ``generic;'' our precise assumptions are that localization occurs and that the inequality $\left\langle e^{i\ell(\phi_{r_n}+\phi_{r_n}'+\pi)}\right\rangle_n \ne 1$ holds for all integers $\ell\ne 0$ \footnote{Violation of this inequality requires a particular alignment of the reflection phases across disorder realizations.
+In~\cite{CulverScattering2024}, we consider the case that the inequality holds only for $0<|\ell|\le\ell_\text{max}$ and show that our expansion is valid up to an order that increases with $\ell_\text{max}$.
+For instance, Eq.~\eqref{eq:lloc to 4th order} holds if $\ell_\text{max}\ge5$.}.